joshuapsteele/joshuapsteele.github.io/content/pages/questions.md

 - How do I fix a light switch that doesn't controll a ceiling light/fan like I want it to?
 - How do I get rid of woodpeckers that keep pecking my house?
+- What's the best "budget" bidet?
+- What's the best "budget" smart TV?

+On a deeper level:
 - What was the point of 12 years of theological studies, getting ordained, etc., if I'm now working fulltime as a software engineer?

 ## Questions I've Answered